iarp/django-taggit-autosuggest/README.txt

 (Either way, of course, the template must also include a jQuery library.)

+If Taggit custom tagging is used the autosuggested Tags can be filtered by attributes of the request object after the name filtering.
+To enable this the custom tag model should have a function called request_filter which takes a request object and returns a django.db.models.Q object, e.g.

+    from django.db import models

+    class MyTag(TagBase):

+        @staticmethod
+        def request_filter(request):
+            return models.Q(...)

 There's a demo project using Grappelli bundled, you can run it and browse /admin/ using the username 'demo' and password 'demo'.